thaua-engelmann/dt-money/README.md

-# dt money | finance app
+# dt money | expanse tracker

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using ReactJS & Typescript.
+At first, we were using MirageJS to create a fake API and then save new transactions on it by a modal form, and then return these new transactions data to a table.

+My very first one project using Typescript.
+I am pretty sure that I have learned a lot!

 ## Available Scripts